-- 1. Level control by itself (emphasized e.g. by Buckley et al., 1985) - Interaction of level control (in particular the level control tuning) with the remaining composition control problem (Skogestad, 1997). - "Self-regulation" in terms of disturbance rejection (emphasized e.g. by Skogestad and Morari, 1987) - Remaining two-point control problem in terms of steady-state interactions (emphasized e.g. by Shinskey, 1984)

-1. Level control.
+- 1. Level control by itself (emphasized e.g. by Buckley et al., 1985) - 2.
+Interaction of level control with remaining composition control problem. - 3.
+"Self-regulation" in terms of disturbance rejection (emphasized e.g. by Skogestad and Morari, 1987) - 4.
+Remaining two-point control problem in terms of steady-state interactions (emphasized e.g. by Shinskey, 1984) - 1.
+Level control.
 If we look at liquid level control by itself, then it is quite clear that one generally should use the largest flow to control level.
 The reason is that it is then less likely that the flow will saturate, which as noted in Section 2 should be avoided in the lower layers of the control hierarchy.
 For example, consider control of top level (reflux drum) where one issue is whether to use L or D as an input.
-The "largest flow"

-rule gives that one should use distillate D (the "conventional choice") if L/D < 1, and reflux L for higher reflux columns with L/D > 1.
+The "largest flow" rule gives that one should use distillate D (the "conventional choice") if L/D < 1, and reflux L for higher reflux columns with L/D > 1.
+Similar recommendations apply for the use of B or V for level control in the bottom (reboiler), that is, use of V for level control is recommended when V/B is large.